graphistry/graphistry-cli/docs/configure-ontology.md

 Graphistry supports out-of-the-box ontologies of common systems:

-* Splunk CIM model
+* SIEM Models: Much of Splunk CIM, ArcSight CEF, and ElasticSearch Common Schema
-* ElasticSearch model
+* Vendor-specific models, such as FireEye HX/NX/iSIGHT, AWS CloudWatch, and WinLog
-* Various vendor-specific models, such as FireEye HX/NX/iSIGHT and AWS CloudWatch
+* Classifying IPs as internal vs. external by RFC 1918

 See below for the list of built-in types they map to.